-- 5.1 Claims dependent upon Universal Credit (UC) have become increasingly apparent since the Council entered the UC full service during summer 2018, whereby the significant majority of new claims now go through UC and are received by the ARP through the Universal Credit Data Sharing hub (UCDS). - 5.2 UC is designed to be paid monthly, calculated on the customer's circumstances, including Real Time Information (RTI) earnings data from HMRC every month.
-Given customer's circumstances, especially earnings, fluctuate, this leads to monthly revised UC awards sent to the Council by the DWP. - 5.3 The existing Council Tax Support scheme rules require the Council to revise awards when a customer's Universal Credit changes leading to reassessment of Council Tax Support.
+- 5.1 Claims dependent upon Universal Credit (UC) have become increasingly apparent since the Council entered the UC full service during summer 2018, whereby the significant majority of new claims now go through UC and are received by the ARP through the Universal Credit Data Sharing hub (UCDS). - 5.2 Currently, there are 941CTS claimants who are in receipt of Universal Credit.
+2,422 CTS claimants are in receipt of other passported benefits and yet to migrate to UC and 767 CTS and/or HB claimants are in receipt of tax credits and yet to migrate to UC.
+Local Authorities will continue to assess rent element for temporary accommodation and supported accommodation customers as well as Discretionary Housing Payments for UC customers. - 5.3 UC is designed to be paid monthly, calculated on the customer's circumstances, including Real Time Information (RTI) earnings data from HMRC every month.
+Given customer's circumstances, especially earnings, fluctuate, this leads to monthly revised UC awards sent to the Council by the DWP. - 5.4 The existing Council Tax Support scheme rules require the Council to revise awards when a customer's Universal Credit changes leading to reassessment of Council Tax Support.
 In turn this means customers receive a revised Council Tax bill for balance due for the year and have to amend their payment arrangements, typically direct debit instructions.
-Increasingly, this can be a monthly occurrence for customers. - 5.4 We have seen an increase in customer contact regarding these notifications because customers are unsure as to what they have to pay due to the requirement to re-profile their Council Tax payments on receipt of UCDS files on a monthly basis.
-The uncertainty caused toward the customer also has an impact on Council Tax collection, as well as increased administration costs and postage associated with producing additional notification letters. - 5.5 Within the Anglia Revenues Partnership, Waveney (East Suffolk) has been in the UC Full Service the longest, since May 2016, where we have seen a 72% increase in revised UC awards sent to the Council.
+Increasingly, this can be a monthly occurrence for customers. - 5.5 We have seen an increase in customer contact regarding these notifications because customers are unsure as to what they have to pay due to the requirement to re-profile their Council Tax payments on receipt of UCDS files on a monthly basis.
+The uncertainty caused toward the customer also has an impact on Council Tax collection, as well as increased administration costs and postage associated with producing additional notification letters. - 5.6 Within the Anglia Revenues Partnership, Waveney (East Suffolk) has been in the UC Full Service the longest, since May 2016, where we have seen a 72% increase in revised UC awards sent to the Council.
 Over time we expect this pattern to continue and increase for all the partner Councils, given full service has been rolled out nationally and UC is set to expand.
-Fenland entered the UC Full Service September 2018. - To ease the burden on the customer, and the Council we recommend a tolerance rule is introduced into the Council's scheme.
+Fenland entered the UC Full Service September 2018. - 5.7 To ease the burden on the customer, and the Council we recommend a tolerance rule is introduced into the Council's scheme.
 This would have the effect of freezing a customer's assessment when a revised UCDS notification would otherwise trigger a reassessment.
-UCDS changes notified above the tolerance level would be processed as usual, whereas changes within the tolerance level would not be updated, no correspondence issued to the customer, and without amendment to Council Tax repayments. - 5.7 We have analysed UCDS award notifications for the past three months.
+UCDS changes notified above the

+- tolerance level would be processed as usual, whereas changes within the tolerance level would not be updated, no correspondence issued to the customer, and without amendment to Council Tax repayments. - 5.8 We have analysed UCDS award notifications for the past three months.
 The table below shows the level of reduction in reassessments for changes in UC banded in £5 increments, were a tolerance rule to be applied: